agilecrm/rest-api/README.md

 ###dev/api/contacts/email/tags/add
 Method: POST

-Searches for the contact based on the given email address and add the given tags to the contact.
+- Searches for the contact based on the given email address and adds the given tags to the contact.
 You can add multiple tags.
-Tags should be sent as a array.
-Email address (email) and tags (tags) array should be sent as a form parameter(Content-Type: application/x-www-form-urlencoded )
+Tags should be sent as an array.
+Email address (email) and tags (tags) array should be sent as a form parameter (Content-Type: application/x-www-form-urlencoded )

 ###Using curl
 ```sh